 Whatever sneaky impurities face cleansers cannot reach, cosmetic masks sure can.
 Their main purpose is to dive deep into skin layers and remove any kind of dirt that had settled there, thus making the skin thoroughly clean.

 While both work on a cellular level, masks and exfoliators are not exactly the same thing.
-Just like masks, exfoliators excel in cleaning dirt from deep pores, but they are also in charge of top layers of the skin, where they successfully deal with dead cells.
+Just like masks, exfoliators excel in cleaning dirt from deep pores, but they are also in charge of the top layers of the skin, where they successfully deal with dead cells.

 Best Pick: According to Cosmopolitan, the Glamglow Youthmud Tinglexfoliate Treatment is currently unparalleled when it comes to exfoliating.